 She holds a Bachelor in Mathematics and is a member of the Malaysia Institute of Certified Public Accountants (MICPA) and Malaysia Institute of Accountants (MIA).

-Azman is an International Coach Federation (ICF) certified coach.
+Azman is a Faculty Member and Fellow of ICDM.
+He is also an International Coach Federation (ICF) certified coach.
 He is credentialed at coach mastery level (CMC).
 He established icoachKL as a private coaching practice focusing on C-Suiite executive coaching to CEOs as well as aspiring young leaders moving up the corporate ladder.

 As a coach, Azman is able to leverage off his past CEO experiences as well as C-suite engagement at senior executive and board level; helping facilitate career growth for individuals and business growth & transformation for corporations.